domoticz/domoticz/dzVents/documentation/README.md

 	-- very powerful if you want to compare two time instances: local anotherTime = Time('...') -- fill-in some time here print(t.compare(anotherTime).secs) -- diff in seconds between t and anotherTime.
 ```

+### System event API
+If you have a dzVents script that is triggered by a system-event in Domoticz then the second parameter passed to the execute function will be a *system* object.
+The object.type = system-event that triggered the script. ( object.isSystemEvent: true) For backups the object also contains location and durationin seconds.

 ### Time properties and methods

 Creation: